iamdoron/iamdoron.github.com/_drafts/Understanding Humans/index.md

 ## Imperfection Is King
 Just to chill our negative feelings about the human race, I think It's good to remember that our imperfection is what makes us amazing.
 A computer is _perfect_, in the sense that it does not tolerate errors - it does what it is instructed to do.
 We are not computers.
 We were 'designed' (by evolution) to make mistakes, to be imperfect (to survive). <br>
 Like every coin, there are two sides here, and you cannot separate them.
 What can sometimes make us amazing (_substitution_, _intensity_ matching have many great aspects), sometimes make us fall.
-It's good to be the observer of these falls if we want to go learn something from them and "progress".
+It's good to be the observer of these falls if we want to go learn something from them and "progress" along our imaginary slider.

 ## Go Deeper
 <div class="books-container">